KripkesBeard/KripkesBeard.github.io/index.md

 #### [Lambdas](https://github.com/KripkesBeard/lambda.io)

-A website hosting a series of lambda calculus interpreters written in Haskell compiled into WebAssembly for fast interpretation.
+A website hosting a series of lambda calculus interpreters written in Haskell and compiled to WebAssembly for fast interpretation.

 #### [Scheme Compiler]()

-A fully compliant R5RS Scheme compiler written in CPS style (? virtual machines*) which compiles to C or LLVM.
+A fully compliant R5RS Scheme compiler written in CPS style which compiles to C or LLVM.

 #### [Unlambda Compiler]()